davidsantoso/markety/README.md

 # Markety
 Easily integrate with the Marketo SOAP API to find and update leads.

-Unfortunately this does not seem to currently be working.
-The savon gem to build to SOAP request does not seem to properly set the operation.
+Unfortunately this gem isn't working.
+The savon gem to build to SOAP request does not seem to properly set the operation based off of the WSDL file.
 I've submitted an [issue](https://github.com/savonrb/savon/issues/530) so hopefully it's resolved soon.

 ## Install
 For now, add this your Gemfile: